 The Ancestral Autobiography of a Coast Salish Punk

 Sasha taqʷšəblu LaPointe

-Red Paint is bursting with the vigor of LaPointe’s desire to live an authentic life.
-Filled with her experiences as a person of Coast Salish heritage, as well as the stories of her ancestors, Red Paint takes us from her rough childhood and early punk rock days in Washington, to graduate school in New Mexico and back.
-Her journey of self-discovery paired with her goal to live up to her namesake great-grandmother’s legacy as a tribal elder, results in a book filled with power.
-LaPointe takes this power and transforms into an artist and activist who overcomes personal trauma while developing a strong voice.
+Filled with her own experiences as a person of Coast Salish heritage alongside those of her ancestors, Sasha Lapointe’s Red Paint takes us from her rough childhood and early punk rock days in Washington to graduate school in New Mexico and back.
+Her journey of self-discovery, including a commitment to live up to her namesake great-grandmother’s legacy as a tribal elder, results in a powerful book and ongoing life story as LaPointe channels legacy into her work as an artist and activist.

 Recipes & Techniques